FinanzasMTG/DataScienceProjects/README.md

-# DataScienceProjects
- This is some of the projects I do on my free time.
+In this repository you can find some of my data science work, as well some of my technical skills.